 - Energy Charges.
 No Attacking Maneuver can possess more than 3 Energy Charges.

 - Simplified Techniques.
-You cannot spend more than 15 Technique Points on a Signature Technique or an Aura.
+You cannot spend more than 15 Technique Points on a Signature Technique.
 The 20 TP Signature Technique you gain at Martial Level 3 is instead limited to 20.

 - Limited Signatures.
 All Signature Techniques are Super Signatures, but you can only use each Signature Technique once per Combat Encounter.
 For any Traits that refer to Ultimate Signatures, you may treat Super Signatures as Ultimate Signatures for their effects.